-You are expected to use reasonable foresight to choose actions that do not place the safety or wellbeing of yourself or others at risk.
+As a member of the residence community, you are expected to show consideration for others and to use reasonable foresight to choose actions that do not place the safety or wellbeing of yourself and others at risk.
 These standards and regulations are an important part of this Contract.
 Violation, or actions that contribute to or facilitate the violation, of any of the following regulations are a breach of this Contract and may result in action on behalf of the University under any University of Victoria policy concerning: non-academic student misconduct (as issued, amended or replaced from time to time); Residence Community Standards action; eviction from Residence Complex; and/or other actions described in Section 1 above and the following sections.

-The University will not accept ignorance, anger, alcohol, or substance use as an excuse, reason or rationale for violation.
+The University will not accept ignorance, anger, intoxication, or substance use as an excuse, reason or rationale for violation.
 If you choose to be part of a group that is violating Residence Community Standards and regulations you may collectively and individually be held responsible for the violation.
 In addition, where applicable, violations of this agreement may be followed up with the Office of Student Life, Campus Security Services and/or the Saanich Police Department.